cole-brokamp/dotfiles/README.md

 This will create a container inside one file: `./waffle-latest.dmg`.
 Shell into this container with:

 ```
-singularity shell -e --contain --bind $PWD waffle-latest.img
+singularity shell --containall --bind $PWD waffle-latest.img
 ```

 This will contain the image so that it only uses files inside the container (e.g., R library folder), but will also mount `$PWD` to `$PWD` inside the container.
 Changes to `$PWD` will remain on host when exiting container shell.
-Note that singularity will pass all environment variables from the host to the container; here, all environment variables are omitted by using `-e`.
+The `--containall` option also provides the container with a clean environment and separate PID and IPC namespaces.